sk-shahnawaz/simple-alb/README.md

 Deregister application to load balancer by running the following URL: http://localhost:1112/deregister-self

-*Multiple applications can be launched on different ports, registered to load balancer.
+*In this way, multiple applications can be launched on different ports, registered to load balancer.
 Traffic can be distributed among them.*